CodeJonesW/Wills_Blog/assets/blog-posts/aero-press-wizard.md

 title: "How to become a wizard with an Aeropress 🧙‍♂️☕️"
 date: "Dec 8, 2022"
 excerpt: "I got rid of my coffee maker."
-cover_image: "/images/posts/aeropress-ai/aeropress.jpg"
+cover_image: "/images/posts/aeropress/aeropress.jpg"
 ---

+## Coding and coffee

+to me... go hand in hand.
+And since its a recurring practice why not dial it the execution.
+Today Im going to write about the aero press and how one can get the optimal coffee expereince.

 ## History

-The Aeropress is a coffee brewing device invented by Alan Adler, an American inventor and aerodynamics expert, in 2005.
+The Aeropress is a coffee brewing device invented by [Alan Adler](https://en.wikipedia.org/wiki/Alan_Adler), an American inventor and aerodynamics expert, in 2005.
 Adler was an avid coffee lover and was dissatisfied with the taste and quality of the coffee he brewed at home.
 He set out to create a coffee maker that was simple to use, easy to clean, and produced high-quality coffee.

 After several years of experimentation, Adler developed the Aeropress, a unique coffee maker that uses air pressure to extract the full flavor from coffee grounds.
 The Aeropress consists of a plastic chamber with a metal filter, a rubber plunger, and a coffee scoop.
 To brew coffee, the user places a filter in the chamber, adds coffee grounds and hot water, stirs, and then presses the plunger down to extract the coffee.
 The whole process takes just a few minutes and produces a rich, smooth, and full-bodied cup of coffee.